-After introducing the basics of a Google AdWords campaign set up, this post will go into detail about what should always been done before starting a paid Facebook campaign in particular for those whose final objective is not exposure but leads, purchases and new customers.
+After introducing the basics of a Google Ads campaign set up, this post will go into detail about what should always been done before starting a paid Facebook campaign in particular for those whose final objective is not exposure but leads, purchases and new customers.
 Many people assume that boosting a post is enough to get the results we want to achieve from a paid social media campaign.
 It’s not!
 After this post you’ll consider the “boost this post” option as your last option for customized campaigns.

 1 Install the Facebook pixel code

 The pixel code installation in every page of your website is essential to track actions (Facebook calls them “events”) of your visitors that are important to you.
 Good examples of events can be purchases, form completions, page visits and so on.